mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-A script to siaplay all the lines of a file starting with letters 19-A script that replaces some characters to others 20-A script that removes all letters c and C from input 21-A script that reverses its input
+22-A script that list all the users and thier directories in a sorted way